 You must use a manned border crossing and report to the red zone.

-You can use valid foreign registration (number plates) for up to 30 days after the vehicle has been given customs clearance.
+You can use valid foreign registration (number plates) for up to 30 days after the vehicle has been declared for the procedure for release for free circulation and thereby given customs clearance.
 The requirement for this is that the vehicle is insured and in satisfactory technical condition and that the vehicle registration certificate (vognkort) and customs documents can be presented for checks at any time.

 If technical or formal requirements are not satisfied, the vehicle can only be used in Norway if the Norwegian Public Roads Administration has issued valid temporary plates.